Paul Appleby (boxer)

-Paul Appleby (born 22 July 1987) is a Scottish former professional boxer who competed from 2006 to 2014.
-He held the British featherweight title from 2008 to 2009 and once challenged for the Commonwealth super featherweight title in 2011.
-He is the youngest ever British featherweight champion.
+Paul Appleby (born 22 July 1987) is a Scottish former professional boxer.
+He held the British featherweight title from June 2008 to April 2009.

 Professional career

-Appleby turned professional in January 2006 at the St. Andrew's Sporting Club, Glasgow, Scotland.
-In his debut Appleby defeated Blackburn's Graeme Higginson with a third round stoppage.
+Appleby made his professional boxing debut on 23 January 2006 at the St. Andrew's Sporting Club in Glasgow, defeating Graeme Higginson when his opponent retired at the end of the third round.

-Appleby defeated John Simpson on 6 June 2008 at the Kelvin Hall in Glasgow to claim the British featherweight title.
-He successfully defended the title against Esham Pickering on 28 November 2008, winning by unanimous decision.
+After 11 straight wins, including eight stoppages, he beat reigning champion John Simpson on 6 June 2008 at the Kelvin Hall in Glasgow to claim the British featherweight title.

+He successfully defended the title against Esham Pickering at Bellahouston Leisure Centre in Glasgow on 28 November 2008, winning by unanimous decision.

+Appleby was named the 2008 Young Fighter of the Year by the Boxing Writers' Club.

-On 25 April 2009 Appleby lost his British title against Martin Lindsay at the Ulster Hall, Belfast.
-The fight was stopped in round 6 after some heavy blows from Lindsay, although Appleby did not suffer a knockdown in the fight.
+On 25 April 2009, he lost his title against Martin Lindsay at the Ulster Hall in Belfast.
+The fight was stopped in round six after some heavy blows from Lindsay, although Appleby did not suffer a knockdown.

-On 30 September 2008, Appleby was chosen as Britain's Best Young Boxer of the Year by the Boxing Writers Club.

-Appleby went on to win the Celtic Super-feather weight title in March 2012 and in November 2012 won the BBofBC 'Contest of the year' with his fight with Liam Walsh, which was classed as a small hall classic on the first night of BoxNation's schedule on 30 September 2011.
+Appleby faced Joseph Laryea for the vacant WBO Intercontinental super-featherweight title at Braehead Arena in Glasgow on 4 December 2010.
+He lost the bout, which was also a final eliminator for a shot at the WBO title held by Ricky Burns, via split decision.

+He challenged Commonwealth super-featherweight champion Liam Walsh at York Hall in London on 30 September 2011.
+Appleby knocked his opponent to the canvas in the seventh round, but was sent to the mat himself in round 10 and was retired by his corner before the start of the 11th round.

-Appleby fought Stephen Ormond on 10 March 2012 at the Braehead Arena in Glasgow and won by a unanimous decision.
+On 10 March 2012, Appleby won the vacant Celtic super-featherweight title with a unanimous decision success over Stephen Ormond at the Braehead Arena in Glasgow.

+He lost the title in his first defense, a rematch from four years earlier against John Simpson, at Kelvin Hall in Glasgow on 29 June 2012, going down to a sixth round stoppage defeat.